Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: Cap?

-[Clint finds the gauntlet is wit
+[Clint finds the gauntlet is with